ES2Spring2019-ComputinginEngineering/final-project-the-coding-simpletons/README.md

 # Weather Report

+## Brief Description
+Using climatological data from NOAA (National Oceanic and Atmospheric Administration) during the week of 02/08/19 - 02/14/19, the climatological data for the following day (02/15/19) is predicted using weighted averaging and a weather forecast of rain or no rain is made using K-nearest Neighbor classification.
+A K-means clustering algorithm is also applied to the climatological data to form rain/no rain clusters and its assignment accuracy is measured.

+## In-depth Description
-  The program examines climatological data (accessed from a CSV file downloaded from NOAA's website) from the week of 02/08/19 - 02/14/19 to predict the weather for 02/15/19, 'tomorrow'.
+  The program examines climatological data (accessed from a CSV file downloaded from NOAA's website) from the week of 02/08/19 - 02/14/19 to predict the weather for 02/15/19, 'tomorrow' in Boston, Massachusetts.

   Using weighted averages of the hourly values for humidity, pressure, visibility, temperature, and windspeed; a daily value for 'tomorrow' is predicted for each of these variables.
 Using the predicted values for humidity, pressure, and visibility; a new point is created for 'tomorrow' on a 3-dimensional graph including all the hourly values for humidity, pressure, and visibility from January to April of 2019.